-- 9.7 EV1: 2c) The NPPF indicates that the extension or alteration of a building is not inappropriate in the Green Belt provided that the proposal does not result in disproportionate additions over and above the size of the original building. - 9.8 The phrase 'disproportionate additions' cannot be clearly defined, as much will depend upon the individual circumstances of the site and what type of addition is proposed.
+- 8.8 EV1: 2c) The NPPF indicates that the extension or alteration of a building is not inappropriate in the Green Belt provided that the proposal does not result in disproportionate additions over and above the size of the original building. - 8.9 The phrase 'disproportionate additions' cannot be clearly defined, as much will depend upon the individual circumstances of the site and what type of addition is proposed.
 However, in the case of an extension to a dwelling, a proposal will be considered to be 'disproportionate' if the development would result in an increase of more than 30% of the total floor area of the original dwelling, excluding the loft, measured externally.
 This measurement will be of the original structure at the time of construction or that reasonably assumed to be the original structure excluding extensions allowed under the General Development Order.
-In determining applications the Council will take into account factors such as the size of the original building, the bulk, height, mass and prominence of the extension or alteration and the impact of the proposal on the openness of the Green Belt. - 9.9 For the purpose of Policy EV1 "original" means the dwelling as existing on 1st July 1948 even if the original dwelling has since been replaced.
-If no dwelling existed on that date, then "original" means the dwelling as first built after 1st July 1948.
-Extensions will only be allowed under the policy where the dwelling proposed to be extended remains intact on site. - 9.10 The total floor area of the original dwelling will include any garage or domestic outbuilding within the curtilage of the dwelling that is used ancillary to the main dwelling and that was erected as part of the original development and still remains intact on site.
-Outbuildings added at a later date, regardless of whether planning permission was required, will not be included as part of the original dwelling. - 9.11 Planning application proposals for ancillary residential buildings such as garages and other outbuildings that do not constitute permitted development under Schedule 2 Part 1 Class E of The Town and Country Planning (General Permitted Development) Order) or any superseding legislation, shall be treated as an extension. - 9.12 Where ancillary domestic buildings are required in the Green Belt, they should be clearly subservient to their associated residential dwelling in terms of their function, design and scale in order to safeguard the appearance and character of the countryside and to ensure the impact on the openness of the Green Belt is minimised.
-In granting planning permission for ancillary domestic buildings in the Green Belt, the Council may impose conditions preventing their conversion to residential accommodation without planning permission. - 9.13 The Council will give consideration to the removal of permitted development rights when assessing proposals to extend a dwelling in the Green Belt.
+In determining applications the Council will also take into account factors such as the size of the original building, the scale, form, bulk, and prominence of the Green Belt.
+Proposals must not result in a large, bulky or intrusive buildings which would adversely impact on the openness of the Green Belt. - 8.10 There will inevitably be cases where 'very special circumstances' may be present which may be taken into account in considering applications which would otherwise exceed the 30% floor area criteria.
+Such circumstances which may be taken into account include: - the size of the dwelling.
+A 30% extension to a very small dwelling could be extremely small and not result in an extension of any practical value